scikit-learn/enhancement_proposals/slep018/proposal.rst

 The index of the output DataFrame must match the index of the input.
 For this SLEP, ``set_output`` will only configure the output for dense data.
-If a transformer returns sparse data, then ``transform`` will error if ``set_output`` is to "pandas".
+If a transformer returns sparse data, then ``transform`` will error if ``set_output`` is set to "pandas".
 If a transformer always returns sparse data, then calling `set_output="pandas"` may raise an error.

 For a pipeline, calling ``set_output`` on the pipeline will configure all steps in the